maziac/z80dismblr/Readme.md

 Note that you can but you don't have to provide a --codelable in this case.

-You can higly customize the appearance of the output, e.g. you can specify if the address is shown in front of each line or if the opcode bytes are shown.
+You can higly customize the appearance of the output, e.g. you can suppress the shown address or the opcode bytes.

 ~~~
 ; Subroutine is referenced by 1 location: